hasenbanck/asche/README.md

 ## Credits

-The device initialization code is hard copy from the gfx-rs crate.
+The device initialization code is a hard copy from the gfx-rs crate.

 The current memory allocator is a hard copy from the gpu_allocator create.